node-class-may-2023/ComIT_Node/javascript.md

 2 + 2
 ```

-* In this example we add to literal numbers
+* In this example we add two literal numbers

 **Example:**
 ```js